-- (i) Series B 20% per annum of the amount (if any) by which any increase in the Series B net asset value during the fiscal year (after certain adjustments, including any prior period "shortfalls" in net asset value) exceeds 6%. - (ii) Series C 20% of the amount (if any) by which the net asset value of each unit on the last business day of June each year (after certain adjustments) exceeds the applicable 6% High Water Mark (as defined below) for such unit. - (iii) Series G 20% of the amount (if any) by which the net asset value of each unit on the last business day of December each year (after certain adjustments) exceeds the applicable 6% High Water Mark (as defined below) for such unit.
+- (i) Series B 20% of the amount (if any) by which any increase in the Series B net asset value during the fiscal year (adjusted for contributions and redemptions of Series B units and for any shortfall from previous fiscal years) exceeds a 6% return. - (ii) Series A, Series D and Series F 20% of the amount by which the net asset value of each unit of the series (or sub-series within the series) on the last business day of June each year exceeds the applicable High Water Mark plus a 6% hurdle.